samisalreadytaken/vs_library/Documentation.md

 <details><summary><code>point_worldtext</code></summary>

-If changing the text from script, create in script (and make perm); else if text is static, doesn't matter
+If changing the text from script, create in script (and make persistent); else if text is static, doesn't matter

 ```cs
 	VS.CreateEntity("point_worldtext",